Home Privacy Policy Feedback Link to us Site Map Forums

-Question: In Access 2003/XP/2000/97, if I wanted to view only the records with Uppercase letters for a certain field, how would I do it?
+Question: In Microsoft Access 2003/XP/2000/97, if I wanted to view only the records with Uppercase letters for a certain field, how would I do it?

 For example, the query would ignore "Bob", but show "JOHN".